puja-pj/Day_Planner_Application/README.md

 The application is deployed in google cloud.

-**Link to Web Page** : https://dayplanner-dot-dayplanner-259702.appspot.com/
+**Day Planner Application Link** : https://dayplanner-dot-dayplanner-259702.appspot.com/